What Size Kayak Do I Need For My Height- Matching Your Height With The Perfect Kayak Size

 Cockpit Width

 The hip and waist sizes of tall paddlers will determine the right cockpit opening width.
-Ideally, you should be able to slide into your kayak without needing to extend your hips beyond the kayak’s opening width.
+Ideally, you should be able to slide into your kayak without extending your hips beyond the kayak’s opening width.

 In order to get the most out of your kayak, you’ll need an aperture of at least 20 inches wide.
 Passing through a kayak with a cockpit that is less than 20 inches wide will be easier with smaller hips.
 Even if you can squeeze through the cockpit door, it’s definitely too tiny for you.